 The Super Bowl is one of the few “appointment” TV events that’s survived 21st century American digital culture.
 By which I mean: a television show so iconic that people across the nation plan parties around the media event or watch it together with friends and family just to see what will happen.

 The bowl game is history and the annual buzz about the commercials is finally dying down.
-What’s the next appointment-viewed television event?
+What’s the next mass-audience television event?
 The Academy Awards.

 New and novel advertising isn’t the big audience draw at the Oscars.
 Hollywood is.
-While ads at Super Bowl XLVIII go for $4 million apiece, advertisers will pay less than half that ($1.9 million) for the same 30 seconds on the Oscar telecast (Sunday March 2, 7 Eastern, 4 Pacific).
+While ads at Super Bowl XLIX go for $4 million apiece, advertisers will pay about half that ($2 million-sold out) for the same 30 seconds on the Oscar telecast (Sunday, February 22, 7 Eastern, 4 Pacific).
 Of course ABC-TV and its affiliated stations still stand to benefit from the premium prices of commercials.

 A different kind of buzz

-Frank Baker suggests some teaching resources related to CCSS/ELA Standard RL.8.7 (8th grade) in this download – Hollywood Vs. the Truth: Comparing Books, Films & Reality.
+Frank Baker suggests teaching resources related to CCSS/ELA Standard RL.8.7 “Integration of Knowledge and Ideas” (8th grade) in this download – Hollywood Vs. the Truth: Comparing Books, Films & Reality.

 Teaching the Academy Awards

 In addition, most of our students view movies passively: they have not been trained how to view such carefully constructed, motion-oriented media critically.
 Film and media literacy education demonstrate exactly how to help students “read” the screen and understand the various tools and techniques used by filmmakers.
 In its online store, NCTE offers several excellent texts which include lists of recommended films and how to teach them, as well as movie-oriented lesson plans at ReadWriteThink.
-Also see my MiddleWeb article on visual literacy and film.
+Also see my MiddleWeb articles on visual literacy and film and teaching film literacy without the film.

 Going deeper into filmmaking